May 18, 2018

 The rapid expansion of technology-based financial services has created plentiful opportunities and challenges for all sectors of the financial services industry.
 The pace of change in financial services technology activities, or “fintech,” is accelerating, with a plethora of new bank and non-bank market entrants, and an increasing federal and state governmental interest in the functioning and regulation of these activities.
 Many regional and community banks are seeing market share taken from them by fintech competitors, and some banks have begun to collaborate with fintech firms in various capacities.
 This panel of private and public sector officials will discuss current issues and trends in the fintech marketplace, as well as highlight key areas of focus for regional and community bank directors and executives.

 Today’s bank boards are being held accountable by shareholders, regulators, and the media.
 Senator Elizabeth Warren’s call for the dismissal of Wells-Fargo directors vividly highlights what can go wrong when a board is perceived to have failed in exercising proper oversight of their firm.
-This session will review best practices in board governance and strategic planning.
-Topics to be covered: include committee responsibilities, succession planning, incentive compensation, and director qualifications.
+This session will review best practices in board governance, strategic planning, and interactions between the board and management.
+Topics to be covered: include committee responsibilities, succession planning, incentive compensation, communication with management, and director qualifications.
 The panel will also examine the Federal Reserve’s proposed guidance to enhance the effectiveness of boards of directors.

 Wells Fargo Case Study

-The Wells Fargo case study analyses the fake customer accounts scandal from the perspective of Wells Fargo’s board of directors.
+The case study analyses Wells Fargo’s unauthorized account openings from the perspective of Wells Fargo’s board of directors.
 The case study draws primarily – and in some instances quotes verbatim – from the 113 page report of the Wells Fargo board’s independent investigation of retail banking sales practices.
 The case study also relies on the Office of the Comptroller of the Currency’s report titled: Lessons Learned Review Of Supervision Of Sales Practices At Wells Fargo.
 The case study provides a chronological breakdown of events leading up to the public announcement of the scandal and includes multiple prompts along the way, which are designed to facilitate discussion and critical thinking.
 Attendees will be divided into small groups to work through the case study and share their thoughts on how Wells Fargo’s board could have handled things differently.

 Anti-money laundering and compliance with economic and trade sanctions are not traditional areas of focus for bank boards.
 However, failure to comply with AML rules and sanctions law can cause significant harm to a bank by way of fines and potential prosecution.
 This panel will discuss hot topics in AML, including beneficial ownership requirements, the confluence of cyber-security and AML, best practices for BSA compliance, and the FinCEN 2018 regulatory agenda.